YashBhardwaj21/ml/README.md

 ### Step 1 — Data Loading

-Raw `.gdf` file loaded using `mne.io.read_raw_gdf()` with EOG channels explicitly declared.
-The file contains 672,528 timepoints across 25 channels.
+Raw `.gdf` files are loaded using `mne.io.read_raw_gdf()` with EOG channels explicitly declared (`EOG-left`, `EOG-central`, `EOG-right`).
+Each file contains ~672,000 timepoints across 25 channels.

-**Key discovery during loading:** Raw signal statistics showed saturation artifacts at -1600 µV (hardware amplifier clipping) in the continuous recording.
-These extreme values were present in 15 trials already flagged by the original researchers with event code 1023, and were handled in the artifact rejection step.
+**Saturation artifacts** at −1600 µV (hardware amplifier clipping) are present in some trials, already flagged by the original researchers with event code 1023.
+These are addressed at the amplitude rejection step.

 ### Step 2 — Electrode Montage Assignment

-GDF files do not store electrode position information.
-The standard 10-20 montage was manually assigned by renaming channels from the GDF naming convention (e.g., `EEG-C3`, `EEG-0`) to standard 10-20 labels (e.g., `C3`, `FC3`).
-This is required for topographic visualizations and ICA.
+GDF files do not store electrode positions.
+Channel names are mapped from the GDF convention to standard 10-20 labels:

-Full channel mapping used:

 | GDF Name | 10-20 Name | Brain Region |
 |----------|-----------|--------------|